zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 group Locked
-    Caliptra_MCU -> Caliptra_MCU : MCU boots to ROM but DOT_BLOB is corrupted, ROM boots up to FMC or RT for DOT recovery note across : DOT_FUSE_ARRAY is in ODD state, Ownership_RAM has no CAK, Device boot up with FMC without CAK in DOT recovery mode note across : Either MCU notify BMC or BMC detects that the silicon is in DOT recovery mode.
+    Caliptra_MCU -> Caliptra_MCU : MCU boots to ROM but DOT_BLOB is corrupted, ROM boots up to FMC or RT for DOT recovery note across : DOT_FUSE_ARRAY is in ODD state, Ownership_Storage has no CAK, Device boot up with FMC without CAK in DOT recovery mode note across : Either MCU notify BMC or BMC detects that the silicon is in DOT recovery mode.
 This is a silicon specific function, examples can be BMC tracking boot progress/error codes of the silicon boot alt BMC / platform has a backup copy of DOT_BLOB BMC -> Caliptra_MCU : DOT_RECOVERY